-From a Marxist standpoint, trans-ideology has to be the child of the neoliberal counter-revolution against women as workers during that period of structural crisis, stagnation and terminal decline.
-The end of the post-war boom and onset of structural crisis could be overcome by capital only by means of a counter-revolution to ramp up austerity against workers, particularly women workers, to restore its profits.
-This caused a long backlash against the gains of the 2nd wave of feminism of the 1970s to promote equal rights, equal pay, abortion rights etc which had to be opposed, and ultimately defeated, to restore the conditions for a return to adequate profits.
-It was no accident that neoliberalism targeted especially the most exploited and doubly-oppressed element in the working class, women both as unpaid domestic labourers and as part of the wage-labour force.
+From a Marxist standpoint, trans-ideology is the result of the bankruptcy of the neoliberal counter-revolution against women as workers during that period of structural crisis, stagnation and terminal decline.
+The end of the post-war boom and onset of structural crisis could be overcome by capital only by means of a counter-revolution of cruel austerity against workers, particularly women workers, to restore its profits.
+This caused a long backlash against the gains of the 2nd wave of feminism of the 1970s to promote equal rights, equal pay, abortion rights, and so on, which had to be opposed, and ultimately defeated, to restore the conditions for a return to adequate profits.
+It was no accident that neoliberalism targeted the most exploited and doubly-oppressed element in the working class, women both as unpaid domestic labourers and as part of the wage-labour force.

 Neoliberal ideology, postmodernism, and trans-ideology

 Which brings us to the question of how and why the neoliberal counter-revolution deepened around the millennium to give birth to a trans-ideology capable of driving transactivist politics.
-I don’t want to dwell here on the historic origins of the bourgeois ideology except to say that for Marx, ideology is the effect of production relations appearing as exchange relations masking the exploitative nature of capitalist production as equal exchange relations.
+This is not the place to expound on the historic origins of bourgeois ideology except to say that for Marx, ideology is the effect of production relations appearing as exchange relations presenting and masking the exploitative nature of capitalist production relations as equal-exchange relations.
 This is explained by the theory of commodity fetishism.
 It’s enough to say here that the ‘new right’ revival of neoliberal ideology returns to the classic liberal notion of the bourgeois individual as determined by market (exchange) relations rather than by their social relations as unpaid domestic workers or members of the productive working class.

 Neoliberalism, as ideology, is the bourgeois ideology of late 20th century capitalism incapable of restoring the conditions for a return to the post-war rate of profit.
-In the attempt to make workers pay for the crisis, it justifies free market reforms, cuts to the welfare state, and attacks on the unions to weaken worker resistance to further losses of rights, conditions and living standards.
-It funds academics and intellectuals to counter socialism and social class identity with the post-Marxist fiction that socialism has been defeated and capitalism can be ‘humanised’ as a free and equal society.
-The grip of commodity fetishism continues to act as an ideological antidote to individuals taking collective action as members of the working class or socialist parties rooted in resistance to domestic and social production.
+In the attempt to make workers pay for the crisis, it justifies free market reforms, cuts to welfare, and attacks on the unions to weaken worker resistance to further losses of rights, conditions and living standards.
+It funds academics and intellectuals to counter socialism and social class with the post-Marxist fiction that socialism has been defeated and capitalism can be ‘humanized’ as a free and equal society.
+The grip of commodity fetishism continues to work as an antidote to individuals taking collective action as members of the working class or socialist parties rooted in resistance to domestic and social production.

-The influence of postmodernism produces identity politics where individual choices in the market fragment the working class by gender, ethnicity, nationality and sexual identities, or combinations of these.
+The influence of postmodernism under ‘late capitalism’ produces identity politics where individual choices in the market fragment the working class by sex/gender, ethnicity, nationality and gender identities, or combinations of these.
 The effect of postmodern theory then is to render as ‘different but equal’ individuals who are able to freely choose identities independently of the influence of social class or gender relations.
-Social relations, and gender relations, expressing historic contradictions that are fundamental to the development of capitalism and which determine our social being, consciousness, and prospects for social change, are suppressed by fetishized market relations of personal choice, including what is, or is not. ‘true’.
+Social relations, and gender relations, expressing historic contradictions that are fundamental to the development of capitalism and which determine our social being, consciousness, and prospects for social change, are suppressed by fetishized market relations of personal choice.
 It follows that post-modern identity politics means that political activity is confined to the participation of bourgeois citizens in parliamentary democracy and distributional reforms.

 Transactivism is an attack on women

-Neoliberal ideology, dressed up as postmodern identity politics, is most likely to fail in regard to women where the contradiction between nature (production and reproduction of life) and crisis-ridden capitalist austerity is the most acute.
-Moreover, the minority women who are most likely to rise up against the triple oppression of class, gender and sexuality are lesbians.
-Lesbians’ sexual orientation rejects heteronormativity in the patriarchal family.
-They are perceived, correctly, as the biggest threat to gender ideology, and as most capable of defeating new attacks by men, as their current resistance to transgender ideology proves.
-Furthermore, they have an inherent political solidarity capable of taking a leading role in the labour movement.
+Neoliberal ideology, dressed up as postmodern identity politics, must fail where the contradiction between nature (production and reproduction of life) and crisis-ridden capitalist austerity is the most acute.
+Moreover, the minority women who are most evident in the leading the struggle against the triple oppression of class, gender and sexuality are lesbians.
+Lesbians’ sexual orientation rejects the heteronormativity of the patriarchal family.
+Lesbians are perceived, correctly, as the biggest threat to gender ideology, and as most capable of defeating new attacks by men, as their current resistance to transgender ideology proves.
+Furthermore, they have an political solidarity capable of taking a leading role in the labour movement.

-This is where transactivism enters the picture as neoliberal identity politics, deliberately turning a justifiable and harmless self-identity as transgender, and as a potential ally of women, into the homophobic and misogynistic weapon of trans-sexual self-ID.
+This is where transactivism enters the picture as neoliberal identity politics, deliberately turning a justifiable and harmless self-identity as transgender, and as a potential ally of women, into a homophobic and misogynistic weapon against women.
 As a consequence, heterosexual men masquerading as transgender are licensed to attack lesbian sexuality and enter women’s spaces (toilets, refuges, prisons etc) to directly assault and dominate women.
 Facing this new threat, it is radical feminists, many of whom are lesbians, who have fought most strongly for safe spaces independent of men, and who are leading the resistance to trans-ideology.

 Why women will lead the revolution